beykal-lab/Hyperparameter-Optimization-within-the-DOMINO-framework/README.md

 - **D**ata-driven **O**ptimization of bilevel **M**ixed-**I**nteger **NO**n-linear problems <sup>[1](DOMINO)<sup>
 - This framework approximates the bilevel optimization problem as a single level task and solves it using data-driven optimization algorithms
 - Because of the flexibility of the framework, a wide range of data-driven algorithms can be integerated to the framework
-- Any solution returned  by the framework, are guaranteed to be feasible
 - Hyperparameter optimization for ML models (with cross-validation reaining), is formulized as a bilevel optimization problem and can by solved within the DOMINO framework
 - An example of bilevel formulation for hyperparameter optimization of a ridge-regularized regression model with cross-validation training: